opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 ### Build Single Modules

-When working on a single Opencast module, it can be extremely helpful to watch the newly built version and include it automatically in the Opencast OSGi infrastructure.
-This can be done through the [bundle:watch](https://karaf.apache.org/manual/latest/commands/bundle-watch.html) command in Karaf.
-The workflow would be as follows:
+When working on a single Opencast module, it can be extremely helpful having the new built version automatically included in the Opencast OSGi infrastructure.
+This can be achieved by watching the module with the [bundle:watch](https://karaf.apache.org/manual/latest/commands/bundle-watch.html) command in Karaf.
+The procedure would be as follows:

 * Start Opencast and use `la -u` in the Karaf console to list all installed bundles/modules.
 Note down the IDs of the bundles you want to watch.